Om Ka Hari: Production

 The film is written and directed by Harish Vyas.
 It reunites him with actor-producer Anshuman Jha after Angrezi Mein Kehte Hain (2018) and Hum Bhi Akele, Tum Bhi Akele (2020).
 The story is set in Bhopal and Varanasi.

 Release

+Film festival

-The film had its world premiere as the Closing Night feature at the 21st Indisches Film Festival Stuttgart on 21 July 2024.
+The film had its world premiere as the Closing Night feature at the 21st Indisches Film Festival Stuttgart on 21 July 2025.

 It screened at the Indian Film Festival of Melbourne in August 2024, and later had its European premiere as the Centrepiece Gala at the UK Asian Film Festival in London on 7 May 2025.

+Theatrical

+The film is set to release in theatres on 18 September 2026.

 Reception

 Early festival coverage praised the film’s focus on father–son dynamics and the chemistry between Yadav and Jha.